davidmathei/ceusdosul-site/content/tours/solar.en.md

 featured_image: "/images/astronomy-embers-fire-87611.jpg"
 weight: 90
 ---
-You came for the sun, there it is.
-It is too bright to look at, and you know you never should look into the sun with a telescope or binoculars.
+You came for the sun but did you know you can also look straight at it?

-There is much activity on the sun though: sun spots, protuberances, granules are all signs of the powerful activity on the surface of our central star that can be seen through our solar telescopes.
-See in our [agenda](/agenda) when we are in a city close to you and find us in the center.
+There is much activity to be seen: sun spots, protuberances and granules are all signs of the powerful activity on the surface of our central star.
+See them through our solar telescopes!
+Check in our [agenda](/agenda) when we have our solar telescopes set up in a city close to you.

 <!--more-->

+Note: It is dangerous to look directly at the sun and you should never do this with binoculars or telescopes unsless they are specifically designed for that purpose.

-Price: 1,- pp
+Price: 2,- pp
 Location: Cities along the coast.